 - It has a high source of quality protein, low in saturated fat, and a good alternative for dogs that are allergic to chicken and beef.

 - It is light in texture and easy on the stomach, therefore making it a highly digestible food for dogs.
 Also, duck meat tastes great as well

 - It is rich in vitamin A and B3 and other beneficial minerals to help your dog ward off serious health ailments such as cancer.

 Running out of your regular doggie food stash?
-Check them out here:
+Check out our raw meat selections

 We do it for you, conveniently packed in a few variants such as raw kangaroo, raw venison, and duck.
 Our fresh dog food is packed with amino acids, enzymes, and minerals.
 Feed them to your dog regularly so that your dog remains healthy and is free from pesky allergies.